isisaddons-legacy/isis-module-security/README.md

   mandatory (local users, including the default `isis-module-security=admin` administrator user) must be authenticated using the password service.
 If required, any other implementation can be supplied.

-* The `MeService` provides the ability for an end-user to lookup their own user account, if granted the `isis-module-security-regular-user` role.
-This service is optional, no other functionality in the module depends on this service.

 * The `PermissionsEvaluationServiceAllowBeatsVeto` is an implementation of the `PermissionsEvaluationService` that determines how to resolve conflicting permissions at the same scope.
 This service is optional; if not present then the module will default to an allow-beats-veto strategy.
 An alternative implementation of `PermissionsEvaluationServiceVetoBeatsAllow` is also available for use if required; or any other implementation